ksavchyn/dxc_sql_workshop/README.md

 - Additional collateral for the workshop [can be found here](https://drive.google.com/drive/folders/1DB4zRLcpRSrbElX8crQ99ALseVrlgAMb?usp=drive_link).

-Please reach out to Dan Davis (dan.davis@databricks.com) if you have any questions.
+Please reach out to Kat Savchyn (kateryna.savchyn@databricks.com) if you have any questions.

 ## Summary

 This guide explores how Databricks' Data Intelligence Platform transforms modern data operations with its powerful Data Warehousing capabilities.
-It demonstrates ingesting claims data from CMS using Databricks Workflows, highlighting the platform’s scalability, flexibility, and cost efficiency for large-scale data processing.
+It demonstrates ingesting workforce data using Databricks Workflows, highlighting the platform’s scalability, flexibility, and cost efficiency for large-scale data processing.

 Key features include:
   - **Databricks SQL**: Databricks SQL is the intelligent data warehouse.
 Built with DatabricksIQ, the Data Intelligence Engine that understands the uniqueness of your data, Databricks SQL democratizes analytics for technical and business users alik